ShopRunner/tablecloth/README.md

 * PolyMorphism - allow multiple Schemas (two levels deep max) on the same Row
 * Python Support
 * Go Support

+### Contact Us
+If you have other ideas, input etc. feel free to reach out directly at [engineering@precognitive.io](mailto:engineering@precognitive.io)